Samuel-Morgan-Tyghe/Basic-Website-React/README.md

 As the second part of practicing skills to update a website to contemporary technological standards, Next Step would be to:

-* Use Bootstrap to create a Fully Responsive Website
+* Use ~~Bootstrap~~ flex to create a Fully Responsive Website, addditionally add Fluid Typography.
 * Follow best practices such as , clear code, organise and modularise .
 Take notes so as to incorporate from the beginning of the next project.
 * Create back-end function for Contact Form
 * Perform SEO Analysis and add additional content (Social media, metadata...)